hecanjog/pdintro/source/first.rst

 - http://puredata.hurleur.com The PD forum.
 A great place to ask questions, share patches, and generally nerd out about PD.
 - http://en.flossmanuals.net/pure-data/ Probably the most readable overview of Pure Data out there, this open source book is always being updated and expanded.
+- http://pd-la.info/pd-media/miller-puckette-mus171-videos/ A full introductory course on creating computer music with pure data taught by the author of pure data.

 Citations
 =========